Reproducible Environments with renv

 This checks out your code, sets up R, restores packages from the lockfile, then runs tests.

-What renv Doesn’t Do
+What renv doesn’t do

 renv handles R packages, but it doesn’t solve every reproducibility problem.

-It doesn’t guarantee binary compatibility.
-If you install a package from a precompiled binary on one system and try to restore it on another where only source installation is available, you may need system libraries to compile from source.
+Binary compatibility is another gap: if you install a package from a precompiled binary on one system and try to restore it on another where only source installation is available, you may need system libraries to compile from source.

-See Also
+See also